 Now let us discuss the function console.log.
 It accepts a string as input.
 It returns no value; it simply puts the string to the console.
 When mathematical functions do their job, they leave nothing behind.
 This function leaves stuff on the console after it is done running.
-It is not a mathematical function.
+It is, therefore, not a mathematical function.

-What you will now see is that the JavaScript function is a more general construct.
+What you will now see is that the JavaScript function is a more general construct than a mathematical function.
 Its purpose is to store a procedure under a name.